 The Bethlehem Pottery Club became an incorporated society in 1979, and by 1980 was able to lease Bethlehem Primary School’s old schoolmaster’s house in Carmichael Road.
 After many years of fundraising and working bees, the current purpose-built studio on Bethlehem Rd was complete and in February 1991 the club moved in.
 The building was officially opened in September that year.

 We are hugely grateful to our founding members and everyone who has helped build the club over the years.
 As a result of their significant time, effort, determination and tireless fundraising, we now have the use of excellent clubrooms and an extensive range of equipment.

-Our club holds an annual club exhibition and at least one other event during the year.
-We also have a gallery attached to our studio where members can display and sell their work.
+Our club aims to hold an annual club exhibition and at least one other event during the year.
+We also have a gallery at the club where members display and sell their work.

 The club is led by a team of 10 committee members who are elected at the AGM.
 These are all voluntary positions.
 The committee is assisted by numerous other members who help to run the club, including the firing team, exhibition team, class tutors and assistant tutors, as well as members who help with the glaze room, repairs and maintenance, library and gallery, clay stocks, website and content writing.